-Section 71 (Third-party commercial driver's license road tests) allows for third-party testing for commercial driver's license (CDL) road tests.
+Section 69 (Third-party behind-the-wheel commercial driver's license examination) allows for third-party testing for commercial driver's license (CDL) road tests.
+This section is from the A-7 amendment.

 Subdivision 1 (Definitions) provides definitions for the section.